‘TRYING TO LEAVE YOU’ Stages (Part 2)

 3. STAGNATING

-• Some kind of talk is needed but if either hints at starting an unpleasant conversation, they’ll find a way of preventing it so they don’t have to invest any feelings
+Some form of talk is needed, but if either hints at starting an unpleasant conversation, they’ll find a way to prevent it so they don’t have to invest any feelings

 • One or both may be experiencing personal problems & possibly blame the other, rather than facing their own issues.
 But when people are no longer getting their needs met from their partner, they shut down the lines of communication & turn elsewhere